thillsd/pathdoctor/README.md

 Finds copies of Python inside and outside of the Windows Path.

+Written to help troubleshoot new user problems on [Python Discord](https://pythondiscord.com).

 ## Quick Run
 If you can run Python from a cmd window, try copy-pasting this.
 Otherwise, download an exe from [releases](https://github.com/thillsd/pathdoctor/releases).